 Prasanna, P., & Nagy, P. (2011).
 Learning From High-Reliability Organizations Journal of the American College of Radiology, 8 (10), 725-726 DOI: 10.1016/j.jacr.2011.06.020

 Diagnostic errors are hot these days. this subject is of importance for patient safety and as such attention on this subject has increased.
 Previously I wrote about a diagnostic error, the availability bias.
 There are many more possible cognitive diagnostic errors to be made by physicians.
 Some diagnostic errors are more common in psychiatry.

-Fundamental attribution error: the tendency to be judgmental and blame patients for their illnesses (dispositional causes) rather than examine the circumstances (situational factors) that might have been responsible.
+Fundamental attribution error: the tendency to be judgmental and blame patients for their illnesses (dispositional causes) rather than examine the circumstances (situational factors) that might have been responsible as per the offshore injury lawyer firm expert in this cases.
 In particular, psychiatric patients, minorities, and other marginalized groups tend to suffer from this Cognitive Dispositions to Respond.
 Cultural differences exist in terms of the respective weights attributed to dispositional and situational causes.